 “No, go back to sleep,” Randy said.

-“Hope it’s not the water pump,” Randy said as he appeared alongside the car and looked down into the engine.
+Randy appeared alongside the car and looked down into the engine.
+“Hope it’s not the water pump,” he said.

-Jason noticed Randy after not seeing him at first.
 “Probably just a hose.”
-He looked down behind the radiator and saw a thin jet of steam spraying out of the thick, black hose connected from the bottom of the radiator to the lower engine block.
+Jason looked down behind the radiator and saw a thin jet of steam spraying out of the thick, black hose connected from the bottom of the radiator to the lower engine block.
 He leaned downward to get a better look.

 “Yeah, looks like a hose,” Randy said as he also leaned in closer.
 “At least they’re cheap to replace, could be worse.”